Why Resistance Training Is Vitally Important For The Elderly

 The Time To Get Started Is Now

-There’s no better time to begin a high intensity based training program, known as HIIT, this especially if you’re middle aged, than right now.
-So learn more about HIIT, and its various different regimens that you can choose from.
+There’s no better time to begin a high intensity based training program, known as HIIT, especially if you’re middle aged, than right now.

-There are compatible features when adopting a super-slow strength training program, while integrating a high intensity based training regimen, this as you age.
+There are compatible features when adopting a super-slow strength training program, while integrating a high intensity based training regimen, as you age.

 Combining Diet and Exercise Is The Key To Aging